11 Mixing Tips for Panning Music with Intention

 These vocals are put largely in the center to make room for individual elements on the side.
 Yet they feel full, stacked as they are in other ways—mostly with EQ and level.

-Sometimes, especially for background vocals, the decision not to pan them can be even more valid, especially in an already crowded mix.
-This is also a case for using references, because without hearing a mix I like, I wouldn’t have anything to model my future work upon.
+Sometimes, especially for background vocals, the decision not to pan be valid, especially in an already crowded mix.

 Auto-panning electronic hi-hats and glitch vocals can automatically evoke classic 90s Electronica or Big Beat (Check out “Kick That Man” by Meat Beat Manifesto, for example).
 Put some electric guitars in reverse, slow down the panning speed, and you’re in psychedelic territory, as D’Angelo did on Voodoo’s “The Root.”
 Add some eighties-style synthetic auto-panning, such as the type found at the end of Styx’s “Mr. Roboto,” and you’re speaking the language of eighties prog-pop, the sort of stuff that fits right into the textures of an indie artist like Bon Iver.